WorldOfMeow/meow/README.md

 ```

 ## Contribution
-### Contributions to Meow RPC are welcome!
+### Contributions to Meow are welcome!
 If you encounter any issues or have ideas for improvements, feel free to submit a pull request or open an issue on the GitHub repository.

 This Project was build on top of Simple-Netty